Campus Life and Housing

 - New students are normally assigned to double rooms in the residence halls with a roommate.
 In subsequent years, students select their own housing.

 - There are no "freshman dorms" at CMC.
 All our residence halls are composed of students from various class years.

 - There are basically three different floor plans in the residence halls: rooms clustered into suites, rooms off a central corridor, or 8-story towers.

-- Six residence halls and the student apartments are air-conditioned.
+- Nine residence halls and the student apartments are air-conditioned.

 - Recreational equipment, study lounges, laundry facilities, and vending machines are available in the residence halls.